Manu-sh/lcm/README.md

 # lcm
-lcm &amp; gcd using libgmp
+lcm &amp; gcd using libgmp.

+_This is just for fun_, there are official implementation of gcd and lcm: https://gmplib.org/manual/Number-Theoretic-Functions.html#index-GCD-functions

 ```bash
 # build